-When the lame beggar was healed, he went into the temple, “walking and jumping, and praising God.”
+After the lame beggar was healed, he went into the temple, “walking and jumping, and praising God.”
 If you know Christ, He has forgiven you of your sins and set you free from the bondage to sin.
-You have great reason to walk and jump and praise Him!
-Do so as you complete these activities with your kids this week.
+There is no better reason to walk and jump and praise Him!
+Be an example of this to your kids as you complete these activities with them.

 HIGHLIGHTS from the Weekend…

-This week your child learned that Jesus has the power to heal.
+Read Acts 3:1-10 with your child and teach them that Jesus has the power to change lives because He is God.
 Peter and John went to the temple and saw a man who had been crippled from birth.
 He was being carried to the temple gate where he would spend his days begging.
 The man saw Peter and John and asked for money.
 Looking at the beggar, Peter said, “Silver or gold I do not have, but what I have, I give you.
 In the name of Jesus Christ, walk.”
 Peter helped the man up, and he immediately began to walk.
-Peter and John entered the temple with the man, who was walking, leaping and praising the Lord.
-Others recognized him and were amazed.
-(Acts 3:1-10)
+This miracle was something wonderful only God could do.
+Peter and John entered the temple with the man, who was walking, leaping, and praising the Lord.
+Others recognized him and were amazed!

 - A miracle is something wonderful only God can do.